Talks

 The Colonial Roots of Botany - Legacies of Empire in British, Danish and North American Botanical Gardens

-Talk at the seminar ‘Living collections through the prism of the humanities and social sciences’ presenting my latest research in the colonial legacies of botanical gardens and plant collections in Copenhagen and Los Angeles, as well as the key findings of my journal article 'The Colonial Roots of Botany: Legacies of Empire in the Botanic Gardens of Oxford and Kew' (2023), published in Museum Management and Curatorship vol. 38, issue 6: 696-712.
+Talk at the seminar ‘Living collections through the prism of the humanities and social sciences’ presenting research conducted in botanical gardens and plant collections in Copenhagen and Los Angeles, as well as the key findings of the journal article The Colonial Roots of Botany: Legacies of Empire in the Botanic Gardens of Oxford and Kew (2023), published in Museum Management and Curatorship vol. 38, issue 6: 696-712.

 Photo of the Huntington Botanical Gardens by V. Nielsen (2024).